nusrat40/nusrat40/README.md

 ###

-<p align="left">✨ Creating bugs since 2020<br>💡 Exploring React & modern web development<br>📚 On a quest for knowledge, one line of code at a time<br>🎵 Life’s better with music, movies, and great code</p>
+<p align="left">✨ Creating bugs since 2024<br>💡 Exploring Next.js & modern web development<br>📚 On a quest for knowledge, one line of code at a time<br>🎵 Life’s better with music, movies, and great code</p>

 ###